 While those who need to borrow at higher loan-to-values will pay higher rates to do so.
 The good news is that pricing is falling across all brackets as cash-rich lenders compete for business.

-These low mortgage rates are helping fuel house price growth.
-The experience of lockdown resulted in significant lifestyle changes, and a desire for more space, both inside and out, as well as the possibility of relocating thanks to not having to be in the office quite so much.
-The stamp duty holiday, introduced by the Chancellor last July, helped fuel demand, with buyers understandably keen to save up to £15,000 on stamp duty on their purchase.
-And then on top of all of this, ultra-low mortgage rates have given buyers confidence to stretch themselves to afford that dream home, even at a time when there is still so much economic uncertainty.
+These low mortgages rates are helping fuel house price growth.
+The experience of lockdown resulted in significant lifestyle changes, and a desire for more space, both inside and out.
+As well as the possibility of relocating thanks to not having to be in the office quite so much.
+The stamp duty holiday, introduced by the Chancellor last July, helped fuel demand.
+With buyers understandably keen to save up to £15,000 on stamp duty on their purchase.
+And then on top of all of this, ultra-low mortgages rates have given buyers confidence to stretch themselves to afford that dream home.
+Even at a time when there is still so much economic uncertainty.

-There are also fears that the end of the stamp duty holiday in September will result in the housing market falling off a cliff, with prices plunging accordingly.
-However, most market commentators don’t seem to think this will happen as demand is still high and we are not building enough houses to meet it.
-Indeed, Rightmove reports that only 4 per cent of buyers in England would ditch plans to buy if they could not take advantage of the stamp duty holiday.
-A further 25 per cent said they would try to renegotiate with the seller on the price, while 13 per cent said they would try to buy a cheaper home.
+There are also fears that the end of the stamp duty holiday in September will result in the housing market.
+Falling off a cliff, with prices plunging accordingly.
+However, most market commentators don’t seem to think this will happen as demand is still high.
+We are not building enough houses to meet it.
+Indeed, Rightmove reports that only 4 per cent of buyers in England.
+Would ditch plans to buy if they could not take advantage of the stamp duty holiday.
+A further 25 per cent said they would try to renegotiate with the seller on the price.
+While 13 per cent said they would try to buy a cheaper home.